truenas/documentation/content/Solutions/Optimizations/Security.md

 ## General Recommendations

-1. Specially modifying the base TrueNAS firmware image is unsupported and can create security issues.
+* Specially modifying the base TrueNAS firmware image is unsupported and can create security issues.
-2. Keep TrueNAS up to date with the most recent updates for your supported version.
+* Keep TrueNAS up to date with the most recent updates for your supported version.
-3. Upgrade to new major releases in a timely manner consistent with the deployment use case.
+* Upgrade to new major releases in a timely manner consistent with the deployment use case.
-4. Restrict new TrueNAS user accounts to the most minimal set of permissions and access possible.
+* Use complex passwords and Two-Factor Authentication (2FA) for all TrueNAS Root and Administrator accounts.
-5. Never grant TrueNAS user accounts (local or Directory Services added accounts) access to SSH or console shells unless that account is explicitly trusted.
+* Restrict new TrueNAS user accounts to the most minimal set of permissions and access possible.
-6. Use complex passwords and Two-Factor Authentication (2FA) for all TrueNAS Root and Administrator accounts.
+* Never grant TrueNAS user accounts (local or Directory Services added accounts) access to SSH or console shells unless that account is explicitly trusted.
-7. Disable any Network services not in use.
+* Disable any Network services not in use.
-8. Restrict the TrueNAS web, IPMI, and any other management interfaces to private subnets away from untrusted users.
+* Restrict the TrueNAS web, IPMI, and any other management interfaces to private subnets away from untrusted users.
-9. Review any plugin, App, or Virtual Machine (VM) deployment scenario for additional security exposure or vulnerabilities. iXsystems cannot resolve security vulnerabilities introduced from within user-deployed virtualized environments.
+* Review any plugin, App, or Virtual Machine (VM) deployment scenario for additional security exposure or vulnerabilities. iXsystems cannot resolve security vulnerabilities introduced from within user-deployed virtualized environments.

 ## Hardening Specific System Services